ANNOUNCEMENTS:

 New Services Available: Mid-West Planning District has been granted authority to handle ALL building permits regardless the size or occupancy type.
 This includes new builds and renovations.
 We strongly advise to schedule a pre-project consultation (call, meeting, on-site visit) to make sure you have everything you will need for your application and any planning applications that may be necessary before a permit can be issued.

-Discontinuing Cloudpermit: We are no longer going to be using Cloudpermit for application submissions or permit management for Building, Development, Demolition and Plumbing permits.
+Discontinuing Cloudpermit: We are no longer using Cloudpermit for application submissions or permit management for Building, Development, Demolition and Plumbing permits.
+Please contact us directly to book inspections and ask questions.

 REMINDER: